ppvq11/API-Documentation/README.md

 <summary>RelationShip</summary>

 Many-To-Many (M:) Relationship
-One session can have a group of Attendees
+One session can have a group of Attendees.

-One attendee can have a group of Sessions
+One attendee can have a group of Sessions.

 the SessionAttendee table is relationship table and used "AttendeeID" ,"SessionID" as foreignKey from Basic tables (Attendee table , Session table).